Goals, objectives and reflective habits

 • inform and shape future actions and plans.

-Example: Some people may want to increase their impact in their part-time job or volunteering role because it is in a field they are interested in pursuing a career and an area that is personally important to them.
-In their weekly reflective check-in, they identify that they have made some progress in better supporting those they are working/volunteering with.
-But they may also realise that all the impact has been in a narrow area and will not help them develop the broader experience and understanding needed to build a career in this field.
-As a result, they may adjust their plans and next week will indicate their interest in opportunities in other areas, and over the next month will look for chances to support and learn more from people in other areas.
+Example: You may want to increase your impact in your part-time job or volunteering role because you are interested in pursuing a career in this field .
+In your weekly reflective check-in, you identify some progress in better supporting the people you are working/volunteering with.
+But you may also realise that all the impact has been in a narrow area and will not help you develop the broader experience and understanding needed to build a career in this field.
+As a result, you may adjust your plans and next week will indicate your interest in becoming involved in opportunities in other areas, and over the next month will look for chances to support and learn more from people in other areas.

 Reflecting for self-awareness (within Reflection Toolkit)